SpudGunMan/gpsd2ham/README.md

 Implementing the GPS and Maidenhead modules in Python3 for lightweight stable, one time setting of location data.

 This is intended more for set-up and tear-down type, Field and Park Activities vs mobile use.
-As modifying the apps while running is better left to the UDP servers (possible enhancement script)
+As modifying the apps while running is better left to the UDP servers https://github.com/bmo/py-wsjtx/blob/master/samples/grid_from_gps.py

 ## Requirements
 python3, bash, ntpq, **crudini, jq,** gpsd.